Submit domain

 The verified recipient sees either the verified-running state or the completed private results page.

-If ownership and engagement qualify, authorized_deep can unlock a more decision-ready evidence set.
+If ownership and engagement qualify, the authorized enterprise lane can unlock a more decision-ready evidence set.

 Read-only connector evidence and approved trusted exports can deepen confidence only when explicitly eligible.